Ultimate BEV guide: every pure-electric car and SUV in New Zealand

 BMW i4

-The i4 takes BMW's familiar "Gran Coupe" styling theme and applies it to a ground-up pure-electric model: tradition with the latest BEV technology.
+The i4 takes BMW's familiar "Gran Coupe" styling theme and applies it to a pure-electric model: tradition with the latest BEV technology.

 BMW i4.

-Price $116,600-$139,900 Powertrain 84kWh battery, single or dual electric motors, single-speed transmission, RWD or AWD Power/torque 250kW/430Nm or 400kW/795Nm Range 590-510km 0-100km/h 5.7-3.9 seconds
+Price $124,900 Powertrain 102kWh battery, dual electric motors, single-speed transmission, AWD Power/torque 388kW/610Nm Range 530km.

 POLESTAR 4